merce-fra/PELCA/Details/Algorithm.md

 </div>

 ##  Fault generation
-In this section, we will detail how we determine the occurrence time of faults for each RU.
-Figure 7 illustrates the algorithm for determining the type of fault.
+In this section, we will detail how we determine the occurrence time of faults and the type of fault for each RU.
+Figure 7 illustrates the algorithm for determining the time and type of fault.

 <div align="center">
     <img src="../Images/algo_fault.png" width="600"/>